 However, fundamental rights weren't upheld for long and in 2013 the Supreme Court, in an appeal filed by certain conservative groups, recriminalized homosexuality.
-The 377 IPC, the Division Bench of the High Court overlooked that a miniscule fraction of the country's population constitute lesbians, gays, bisexuals or transgenders..."
+The court justified this on the ground that "(W)hile reading down Section 377 IPC, the Division Bench of the High Court overlooked that a miniscule fraction of the country's population constitute lesbians, gays, bisexuals or transgenders..."